giving food another life

 Enabling people to eat great food with dignity

 City Harvest vans are greeted with excitement and pride because people know that they contain high quality food from some of the best stores in London.
-We distribute food that nourishes both body and soul.
+We recycle food that nourishes both body and soul.
 Each person that is served our food regains their dignity and starts to gain the strength needed to overcome hard times.
 We occasionally bring flowers!

 Where Our Food Goes